jdjakub/phd-thesis/appendix-substrate-ref.md

 The substrate inherits the reference semantics of \ac{JS}; if one wants to insulate a map from side effects originating from other references, one must perform a copy to some level of depth and operate on the copy.
 Other \ac{JS} semantics, such as prototype chains, were considered but postponed for the sake of practicality; see Section\ \ref{the-cutting-room-floor} for an outline of what was left out of the substrate.

 There is a *root* for the state, from which everything is discoverable; all absolute paths begin here, and every value that "exists" necessarily has some path from root, although it may have more than one owing to the graph structure.
+The root is not addressable from user code, but in \ac{JS} it is a global called `ctx`.
 An "address" consists of a map and a key; analogously to paths, a piece of state may have more than one "address" if it is referenced from multiple maps.

 ## Registers
 Because values at the root level are accessible from only a single key, they are the "first port of call" for instructions and are known as *registers*.
 Some specific *substrate* registers are reserved for use by instructions.
 The main substrate registers are: